climb719/tech-quest/README.md

 * Github

 # Database creation
-* Run rails db:create and rails db:migrate to create and setup the database.
+* Run 'rails db:create' and 'rails db:migrate' to create and setup the database.

 # Add sample data
-* Run rails db:seed
+* Run 'rails db:seed'

 # To run Tech Quest
 * Clone this repository and open it on your local machine